 Housing costs in El Cajon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-El Cajon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, El Cajon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, El Cajon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in El Cajon who work in office and administrative support (15.65%), sales jobs (12.30%), and food service (8.32%).
+There are especially a lot of people living in El Cajon who work in office and administrative support (15.45%), sales jobs (12.12%), and management occupations (8.20%).

-The education level of El Cajon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.06% of adults 25 and older in El Cajon have a college degree.
+In terms of college education, El Cajon is nearly on par with the US average for all cities of 21.84%: 19.11% of adults 25 and older in El Cajon have a bachelor's degree or advanced degree.